johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## Reasons for Design

 Display of the image is done in the main loop because multiple LEDs should be turned on simultaneously.
-Data structure of predefined image is required because it makes it easier to change the state of the game and pet by only calling specific functions.
+Data structure of predefined image makes the process easier to change the game state and pet status by calling specific functions.

-Peripherals like timer and buttons were implemented to allow a user to interact with the pet.
-The SysTick handler is used to enable the periodic update of pet status, which is required to set constant time regardless of the code complexity.
+`timer.S` and `buttons.S` implements peripherals to allow a user to interact with the pet.
+The SysTick handler is used to enable the periodic update of pet status.
+The period would not be consistent without it.

 The button command is sufficiently intuitive to users and easy to catch up what to do.
-For simplicity, button A is used to select/exit/left and button B is used to scroll/action/right.
-The sound of the command is also implemented to note which command is being executed to the user.
+Each button tirggers different sounds to notify user which command has been executed.
+In specific state, unused button is deactivated for simplicity.

 ## Limitation

+`Sing to Pet` can be improved by using microphone and two independemnt SysTick handlers.

-The microphone could have been implemented to improve my design of ‘sing to pet’ part instead of controlling music mode by buttons.
-The microphone would record the amplitude of the voice of the user.
-The user would gain the score if the user makes a similar level of the target sound.
+Instead of buttons, the microphone would record the sound level of the user.
+The user would gain the score if sound level is identical the target sound.

+Another independent SysTick handler could have been implemented to evaluate the sound level of the user at the start of the game.